Bohnenblust--Hille inequality for cyclic groups: Introduction

 Moreover, they showed that the best possible constant $C(d)>0$, denoted by $\BH^{\le d}_{\Om_2}$, satisfies $\BH^{\le d}_{\Om_2}\le C^{\sqrt{d\log d}}$, which is similar to $\T$.

-On the other hand, the above Bohnenblust--Hille inequalities \eqref{ineq:bh boolean} for Boolean cubes led to unexpected applications to learning theory \cite{EI22} and it is natural to ask about their generalization.
-Specifically, with the help of \eqref{ineq:bh boolean}, Eskenazis and Ivanisvili \cite{EI22} proved that a logarithmic number of random samples suffices to learn bounded low-degree functions $f:\Om_2^n\to [-1,1]$, which exponentially improved the dimension-dependence of the sample complexity in previous work (in fact, logarithmic dependence is sharp).
+Motivations for studying BH inequalities on other groups also come from applications in theoretical computer science.
+The hypercube Bohnenblust--Hille inequalities \eqref{ineq:bh boolean} have recently found unexpected applications to learning theory \cite{EI22} and it is natural to ask about their generalization.
+Specifically, with the help of \eqref{ineq:bh boolean}, Eskenazis and Ivanisvili \cite{EI22} proved that a logarithmic number of random samples suffices to learn bounded low-degree functions $f:\Om_2^n\to [-1,1]$, exponentially improving the dimension-dependence of the sample complexity in previous work (in fact, logarithmic dependence is sharp \cite{EIS}).

 This motivated the study of Bohnenblust--Hille inequalities in the quantum realm as well, with a view towards learning quantum observables.
-In \cite{RWZ}, a conjecture of Bohnenblust--Hille inequalities was made for quantum Boolean cubes (qubit systems, $2\times 2$ matrices case) and it was swiftly resolved in \cite{CHP} and \cite{VZ22}.
-In our previous work \cite{SVZ}, we studied the Bohnenblust--Hille inequalities for qudit (or ``quNit'', $N\times N$ matrix case) systems that are more general than the qubit systems.
-It turns out that we may reduce the problem of qudit Bohnenblust--Hille inequalities with respect to the Heisenberg--Weyl basis to the classical Bohnenblust--Hille inequalities for cyclic groups of order $N$ that was until that point unstudied.
+In \cite{RWZ}, a conjecture of Bohnenblust--Hille inequalities was made for qubit systems (the $2\times 2$ matrix case) and it was swiftly resolved in \cite{CHP} and \cite{VZ22}.
+In an earlier version of our previous work \cite{SVZ}, we studied the Bohnenblust--Hille inequalities for qudit systems (the $K\times K$ matrix case) that are more general than qubit systems.
+It turns out that we may reduce the problem of qudit Bohnenblust--Hille inequalities with respect to the Heisenberg--Weyl basis to classical Bohnenblust--Hille inequalities for cyclic groups of order $K$ (at least for prime $K$ at the time of writing), which was until that point unstudied.

-Therefore, the analogs of Bohnenblust--Hille inequalities for general cyclic groups of order $N>2 $ are of importance not only for Fourier analysis but also for other areas such as statistical learning theory.
+Therefore, the analogs of Bohnenblust--Hille inequalities for products of general cyclic groups of order $K>2 $ are of importance not only for Fourier analysis but also for application areas such as statistical learning theory.